 Origin of suspense

 At Kawah Ijen, many remember this week of filming.
-The production was flanked by two chartered helicopters and allowed certain workers to climb even higher than the 2,300 m summit of the volcano, allowing them to see their work ground from high up in the sky.
-A vivid memory that the survivors from this period relentlessly recount to anyone they suspect of being French: it was the beginning of the “sulfur worker” media era!
+The production has flanked by two chartered helicopters and allowed individual workers to climb even higher than the 2,300 m summit of the volcano, allowing them to see their work ground from high up in the sky.
+A vivid memory that the survivors from this period relentlessly recount to anyone they suspect of being French was the beginning of the “sulfur worker” media era!

 Since then, teams of journalists regularly come and go.
-Always on a quest for more sensational news, they have insisted on the difficulty of the work, the dangers linked to sulfur and toxic sulphides, the presumed anticipated mortality of the workers, the daily injuries suffered, as well as the relatively low salaries awarded to miners for their laborious efforts.
-Each report presents a new occasion to display photogenic close-up shots of the workers’ exhausted faces while they exert themselves, share dramatic and telling figures that speak to the unhealthy working conditions they endure, and point to the early age at which they might die.
-But where does this information actually come from?
+Always on a quest for more sensational news, they have insisted on the difficulty of the work, the dangers linked to sulfur and toxic sulfides, the presumed anticipated mortality of the workers, the daily injuries suffered, as well as the relatively low salaries awarded to miners for their laborious efforts.
+Each report presents a new occasion to display photogenic close-up shots of the workers’ exhausted faces.
+At the same time, they exert themselves, share dramatic and telling figures that speak to the unhealthy working conditions they endure and point to the early age at which they might die.
+But where does this information come from?

 An open-pit mine

 Far be it from me to contest the extreme arduousness and extraordinary difficulties of working in such a place.
-It is practically impossible to conceive of such conditions without painfully enduring them yourself… But I feel like certain facts, however difficult to dispute, need to be clarified so that objective minds may get somewhat of a different perspective on the current situation of the workers.
+It is practically impossible to conceive of such conditions without painfully enduring them yourself.
+But I feel like specific facts, however difficult to dispute, need to be clarified so that objective minds may get somewhat of a different perspective on the current situation of the workers.

-Pieces of information relating to the sulfur operations at the Kawah Ijen crater (dubbed the “Green Crater” due to the turquoise color of its volcanic acid lake) date back to the 16th century.
-At this time, a village of miners (that was located on the North face of the volcano but that has since disappeared) specialized in collecting and trading Kawah Ijen sulfur.
+Some pieces of information have reached our days relating to the sulfur operations at the Kawah Ijen crater (dubbed the “Green Crater” due to the turquoise color of its volcanic acid lake) date back the 16th century.
+At this time, a miners’ village (that located on the North face of the volcano but that has since disappeared) specialized in collecting and trading Kawah Ijen sulfur.
 The workers would climb up the slope from the village to reach the volcano’s acid lake (the largest acid lake in the world), on which they would then sail on bamboo canoes to reach the sulfur extraction site.
-Upon returning at the end of the day, the canoes overloaded with the precious mineral, the journey back across the lake would often prove to be perilously dangerous.
-At the start of the 20th century, following numerous incidents and tragedies, the Dutch managers of the mine decided to open a new access route that would wind itself up the South face of the volcano, thereby leaving behind the “joys” of traveling across the acid lake… From that point on, the sulfur was exclusively transported on the backs of the workers, first from the pit of the crater to the summit, and then from the summit to the base camp (Paltuding), located some 4 kilometers away (a situation that very much resembles the present operating system).
+Upon returning at the end of the day, the boats overloaded with the precious mineral, the journey back across the lake would often prove to be perilously dangerous.
+At the start of the 20th century, following numerous incidents and tragedies, the Dutch managers of the mine decided to open a new access route that would wind itself up the South Face of the volcano, thereby leaving behind the “joys” of traveling across the acid lake… From that point, the sulfur was exclusively transported on the backs of the workers, first from the pit of the crater to the summit, and then from the mountain to the base camp (Paltuding), located some 4 kilometers away (a situation that very much resembles the present operating system).